Eddevinc/files2/wvd-in-a-day/11-Setup-FsLogix.md

 ## Task 1: Create Storage account and file share

+In the following task we will be creating a storage account with a file share which will be used to store user profiles for FSlogix.

 1. In your Azure portal search for storage account and click on it.

    ![ws name.](media/a55.png)